 As an historian of modern America, my research focuses on the intersections of gender, race/ethnicity, and sexuality.
 In examining the development of racial ideologies, my work is also in conversation with the growing field of transpacific history, examining the flows of people, goods, and ideas between the United States and China from the late nineteenth century through the twentieth century.

-My current book project, Mahjong: A Chinese Game and the Making of Modern American Culture explores the American history of the Chinese parlor game mahjong in the first half of the twentieth century.
+My first book project, Mahjong: A Chinese Game and the Making of Modern American Cultureexplores the American history of the Chinese parlor game mahjong in the first half of the twentieth century.
 This book follows the history of one game to think about how, in their daily lives, individuals create and experience cultural change.
 Understanding the complex history of mahjong provides crucial insights into the formation of American ethnic identities, the role of women in transnational consumerism, and the significance of leisure as a source of cultural meaning and identity.
-My next project will turn to LGBTQ history and examine the history of domestic space and queer economies in twentieth-century lesbian communities.
+My next project turns to LGBTQ history and examines the history of domestic space and queer economies in lesbian feminist communities of the late .

 At the University of Oregon I teach courses on women's history, gender and sexuality, ethnicity and immigration, and consumerism, and I work with graduate students in related fields.
 Whether taking an introductory survey course on U.S. women’s history or an advanced seminar about gender and ethnicity, students in my courses learn how to employ the intellectual tools of historical thinking, building critical thinking, historical knowledge, and writing ability.